jaanga/terrain-viewer/png-viewer/readme.md

 ### Change Log

+2014-02-05 ~ Theo

+* R3 Committed
+* Code clean up
+* Link to unFlatland started - not working because unFlatLand does not do low zoom levels yet.
+* reset permalink each redraw
+* split menu into sections, but work is incomplete
+* Added lighten image function
+* Display all gazetted locations and an altitude indicator
+* Add Gazetteer

 2014-01-30 ~ Theo

 * r2.1
 * Select lat and lon
 * Fix lat lon number display errors
-* Display place names in resizable textarea
+* Display place names in re-sizable textarea
 * Shade swatch with mouse move updates

 2014-01-29 ~ Theo